 Can I enter Japan for business?

-As of early 2022, Japan allows travelers visiting the country for business purposes to enter the country, in some cases without quarantine.
+As of mid-October 2022, Japanese business visa procedures (and business visa exemption procedures) have been normalized to their pre-pandemic state.
 Visit the Ministry of Foreign Affairs’ website for the latest policy updates, and contact your nearest Japanese embassy or consulate to ask questions specific to your situation.

 How much is a Japan business visa?